XOZANAYKUT/game/README.md

 - Lizard eats Paper.
 - Spock vaporizes Rock.
 - Spock smashes Scissors.

-- By integrating these rules, players can enjoy the game with more strategy and excitement.
+By integrating these rules, players can enjoy the game with more strategy and excitement.
 ___
 ![Rules](media/Rules.png)
 ___

 ## Features Left to Implement

--Background music can be added
+- Background music can be added

 ____
 ## Performance